 |THY-6991||Internship: Deaconess (CS) 2||0|

-Determined by the Deaconess Director and Chair of the Department of Theology and Foreign Languages
+Determined by the Deaconess Director and Chair of the Division of Teaching and Learning

 Application and admission to the internship is required; application and process available from the Deaconess Director